-Cannabidivarin has the molecular formula C19H26O2.
-It has a similar structure to CBD, but instead of having a pentyl chain, it has a propyl chain.
-This means we consider it a propyl cannabinoid, and it has slightly different properties than CBD.
+Cannabidivarin (CBDV) is a cannabinoid or chemical found in the cannabis plant.
+CBDV has a similar molecular structure to CBD, but instead of having a pentyl chain, it has a propyl chain.
+This difference means that we consider it a propyl cannabinoid, and it has slightly different properties than CBD.

 THC has a counterpart called THCV, and the two cannabinoids have a relationship like the one CBDV and CBD have.
 But, while THCV and THC have very distinct effects, CBDV and CBD are much more similar.